julenuri/peppc/README.md

 ## Known bugs

-* `-O2` and higher is broken, without disabling problematic optimisations: `-fno-align-functions -fno-align-labels -fno-align-jumps -fno-align-loops`
+* `-O2` and higher is broken, without disabling problematic optimisations: at least `-fno-align-functions -fno-align-labels -fno-align-jumps -fno-align-loops`
 * No SEH support
 * Function prologues + epilogues / stack frames are technically not correct for PPC NT, this only really causes issues with some exceptions in kernel mode leading to `PANIC_STACK_SWITCH` bugcheck (instead of the correct one) due to exception handling related code in NT itself raising an exception
  * C++ support is completely untested.